The Supreme Court Deals A New Blow To Voting Rights, Upholding Arizona Restrictions

 But on Thursday, the Supreme Court reinstated the state laws, declaring that unequal impact on minorities in this context was relatively minor, that other states have similar laws and that states don't have to wait for fraud to occur before enacting laws to prevent it.

 Just because voting may be "inconvenient for some," Alito wrote, doesn't mean that access to voting is unequal.
-And he said that in evaluating what the Voting Rights Act requires, courts should look to what the voting rules were in 1982 when the relevant provision of the law was enacted.
+In evaluating what the Voting Rights Act requires, said Alito, courts should look to what the voting rules were in 1982, when the relevant provision of the law was enacted.
 Back then, he observed, almost all voting was in person and on Election Day.
-And "the mere fact that there is some disparity in impact does not necessarily mean that a system is not equally open or that it does not give everyone an equal opportunity to vote. "
+And "the mere fact that there is some disparity in impact does not necessarily mean that a system is not equally open or that it does not give everyone an equal opportunity to vote."

+"Justice Alito was trying to turn back the clock on voting rights many decades," said Richard Hasen, a leading expert on voting rights and law professor at University of California Irvine.
+"I think it's fair to say that all of the major paths to challenging voting rules in federal court have been severely cut back."

+Election law expert Richard Pildes, of NYU Law School added that the court could have upheld the Arizona laws in a narrow way, as the Biden administration had suggested, but the conservative court majority swung for the fences.
+In his majority opinion, Justice Alito wrote that laws likely do not violate the law when they are like laws that existed forty years ago or like laws that exist today in many states.

 "Never before has a statute done more to advance the nation's highest ideals," she said.
 "Few laws are more vital in the current moment.
 Yet in the last decade this Court has treated no statute worse."

+The Voting Rights Act "confronted one of this country's most enduring wrongs; pledged to give every American, of every race, an equal chance to participate in our democracy," wrote Kagan.
+"That law, of all laws, should not be diminished by this court."

-The landmark law, widely hailed as the most effective piece of civil rights legislation in the nation's history, was reauthorized five times after its original passage in 1965, but for all practical purposes, all that is left of it now is the section banning vote dilution in redistricting based on race.
+The landmark law, widely hailed as the most effective piece of civil rights legislation in the nation's history, was reauthorized five times after its original passage in 1965, but for all practical purposes, all that is left of it now is the section banning vote dilution in redistricting based on race, and the ban on intentional discrimination, which generally applies to only the most egregious forms of discrimination.

-Eight years ago, the court by a 5-4 majority gutted the law's key provision, which until then required state and local governments with a history of racial discrimination in voting to get approval from the U.S. Justice Department for any changes in voting procedures.
+Eight years ago, the court by a 5-4 majority gutted the law's key provision, which until then required state and local governments with a history of racial discrimination in voting to get federal approval prior to making any changes in voting procedures.

 When that provision was struck down by the court in 2013, the only protections for voting rights that remained in the law were in Section 2.